Data Classification: Policy Examples + Template

 Examples of metadata include:

-Automated classification tends to be more efficient than user-based classification.
-But, you should still verify the results manually.
+Both content and context-based classification are types of automated classification.
+While automated classification tends to be more efficient than user-based classification, you should still verify the results manually.
+That’s why organizations typically employ two or three of these methods.

-Determine which classification system is right for your organization.
-Then, you can plan your data classification process.
+Once you determine which classification system is right for your organization, you can kick off your data classification process.

 Data classification process